liamdichiro/liamdichiro/README.md

 ## Hi there 👋

+I'm Liam, a U3 Software Engineer from Canada 🇨🇦

+About me

+  ✍🏻 Studying at McGill University
+  💡 Loves learning and gaining knowledge on new subjects 🏒 Big sports enthusiast
+  👨🏻‍💻 Coding for 4 years and counting!

 <!--
 **liamdichiro/liamdichiro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.